 - to review applications for special use permits, proposed zoning amendments, or applications for zoning variances for properties designated as a Landmark or a Historic District, and to make recommendations concerning such requests to the Planning Commission or Board of Zoning Adjustments;

-- may initiate, from time to time, a comprehensive review of the provisions of this Article or any part thereof; and
+- may initiate, from time to time, a comprehensive review of the provisions of Article 18 of the UDO or any part thereof;

-- the Preservation Commission may support the nomination to the National Register of Historic Places of local historic landmarks and local historic districts that the Preservation Commission members believe meet the standards set forth by the National Park Service and have contributed to the history, architecture and culture of the City.
+- may support the nomination to the National Register of Historic Places of local historic landmarks and local historic districts that the Preservation Commission members believe meet the standards set forth by the National Park Service and have contributed to the history, architecture and culture of the City; and

 The Historic Preservation Commission shall proactively identify, evaluate, and protect historic properties and cultural resources within the boundaries of Lee’s Summit and encourage planning, public education, and economic vitality as they relate to Historic Preservation.

-Third Monday of every month at 6:00 p.m. in the Council Committee room in City Hall, 220 SE Green Street.
+Third Monday of each month, except January and February, at 6:00 p.m. at City Hall, 220 SE Green Street.